 Where Has Windows Media Player Gone?

-The European Commission ruled that Microsoft’s practice of pre-installing some software on their operating systems is anti-competitive.
+This is because the European Commission ruled that Microsoft’s practice of pre-installing some software on their operating systems is anti-competitive.
 Thus, Microsoft was forced to offer alternative versions of Windows 10 that have some of these key features removed.
-Not only do they lack Windows Media Player, but they also exclude apps such as Video, Voice Recorder, audio-video codecs, and more.
+Not only do they lack Windows Media Player, but they also exclude apps such as Video and Voice Recorder.

 How to Get Windows Media Player 12